Antiz96/Linux-Server/Services/AdguardHome.md

 ## Note

-Configuration can be done via the WebUI or directly on the server by editing the `/var/lib/adguardhome/AdGuardHome.yaml` (requires a restart of the service for changes to be applied).
+Configuration can be done via the WebUI or directly on the server by editing the `/var/lib/adguardhome/AdGuardHome.yaml` file (requires a restart of the service for changes to be applied).

 On my home network, I had to set the `ratelimit` parameter to `0` (otherwise DNS requests were rate limited, most likely because of Zabbix).